AIARE Level 1 Avalanche Course - Washington Avalanche Training

 As members of the American Association of Avalanche Research and Education (AIARE), we use the AIARE (pronounced "Airy") framework for teaching our avalanche courses.
 There are certainly other methods for teaching an avalanche course, but this is the one that we have found the most effective and currently seems to closest the US has come to adopting a standard for avalanche education.AIARE Level 1 Avalanche Course Description

-The level one is a 3 day/24 hour introduction to avalanche hazard management.
+The level one is a 3 day (24 hour) introduction to avalanche hazard management that combines pre-trip coursework and field activities.
 The course is expected to:- Provide a basic understanding of avalanches

 - Describe a framework for decision making and risk management in avalanche terrain